mdvsh/blog/_posts/2020-01-17-Judge-books-by-their-covers-FluxML.md

 <blockquote><p>(Don't) judge a book by its cover.</p>
 </blockquote>
 <h3 id="Task-Description">Task Description<a class="anchor-link" href="#Task-Description"> </a></h3><p>Create a machine learning model to predict the category of a book from its cover image
-This task is inspired by this <a href="https: //arxiv.org/pdf/1610.09204.pdf">paper</a>.
+This task is inspired by this <a href="https://arxiv.org/pdf/1610.09204.pdf">paper</a>.
 Your task is to use the Flux machine learning library to predict the category of books in this dataset based on their cover images.
 You can find the Flux documentation <a href="https://fluxml.ai/Flux.jl/stable/">here</a> and sample models for image categorization in the model zoo.
 We recommend starting with a simple model like <a href="https://github.com/FluxML/model-zoo/blob/master/vision/mnist/mlp.jl">this</a> one and then optionally using a more complex one if you are interested.</p>
 <h3 id="Aim-:">Aim :<a class="anchor-link" href="#Aim-:"> </a></h3><p>In this notebook, I'll attempt to judge a book by it's cover (sorry Mom!).
 Pretty Simple right ?
 I think not...
 Shoutout to Akshat Mehortra and Mudit Somani for their helpful message in GCI Slack.</p>